MicrosoftDocs/sql-docs/docs/machine-learning/install/custom-runtime-python.md

 ## Custom installation of Python

 > [!IMPORTANT]
-> If you have installed Python 3.7 in the default location of `/usr/lib/python3.7`, you can skip this section.
+> If you have installed Python 3.7 in the default location of `/usr/lib/python3.7`, you can skip this section and move on to the [Register language extension](#register-language-extension) section.

 If you built your own version of Python 3.7, use the following commands to let SQL Server know your custom installation.